 There are a number of formation opportunities that occur throughout the year.

-- Children’s Formation takes place during the 10:30 AM service on Sunday mornings, and Youth Formation takes place Saturday afternoons at 2:00 PM.
+- Children’s Formation takes place during the 10:30 AM service on Sunday mornings, and Youth Formation takes place Sunday afternoons.
 We’re always looking for people to help with children and youth formation.
 If you’re interested in helping out, or want to learn more about how your children can become involved, visit our Children & Youth Ministry page and/or contact our Children and Youth Formation Director, Darien McCoy.

 - Kaitlin Raver leads our Soul Sisters group, a woman’s group which meets twice a month for fellowship and formation.
 Contact Kaitlin if you’re interested in joining.